STVPJ/Hugo-blog/content/post/embracing-uncertainty/index.md

 ## Final Thoughts

-Predictability isn’t inherently bad — but it must be applied with care.
+Predictability isn’t inherently bad, but it must be applied with care.
 Roadmaps, OKRs, and deadlines are tools, not doctrine.
 When everything is optimised for predictability, innovation withers.

-The real work of building great products lies in navigating uncertainty — not eliminating it.
+The real work of building great products lies in navigating uncertainty, not eliminating it.

 Because if you can predict it, you’re probably not innovating.